ahilbers/renewable_test_PSMs/documentation/README.md

 | Transmission | Regions 1-5   | 150 |     - |   - |
 | Transmission | Other regions | 100 |     - |   - |

-For modelling purposes, unmet demand is considered a generation technology with no installation cost but a hig generation cost.
+For modelling purposes, unmet demand is considered a generation technology with no installation cost but a highy generation cost.
 The installation costs are annualised to reflect the cost per year of technology lifetime.